kimbjerge/insectTracking/README.md

 Just connect the USB Web-camera and USB WiFi dongle to the Jetson Nano with the Linux image installed on the microSD card.

-First time it is recommended to connect a screen (HDMI), keyboard (USB) and mouse (USB) to the Jetson Nano beeing able to see the system starts the Linux enviroment correctly.
+It is recommended to connect a screen (HDMI), keyboard (USB) and mouse (USB) to the Jetson Nano beeing able to see the system starts the Linux enviroment correctly the first time.

 Login name and password will be provided on request for the Linux image.